John Brewer

 He glided into Normandy the evening of June 6, 1944, with A-Battery of the 319th Glider Field Artillery, and was killed in action the following day at the age of 22.

-Chaplain Reid of the 82nd Airborne division came upon a battlefield the next day (June 7, 1944) and recalled the death of SGT Brewer, as well as PFC Lloyd Olson and PVT Alton Davis.
+Chaplain William Reid of the 82nd Airborne division came upon a battlefield (June 7, 1944) and recalled the death of SGT Brewer, as well as PFC Lloyd Olson and PVT Alton Davis.
 “We Went to the 319th located near Chef du Pont.
 Capt.
 Connelly, Nagorka and I went to a road (alone) just a short way from St. Mere Eglise, where we were told 3 bodies of 319th men were lying.
 Arrived there.
 It was scene of a furious battle which had just been fought.
 Bodies and equipment were all over the lane.
 In a distance of about 100 yds., I counted bodies of 21 E.D. (enemy dead) and 4 American.
 2 of the American soldiers of 319th had obviously been PWs of Germans when the battle was furious.
 And it seemed obvious that they had been killed by Germans as they were being forced to retreat.
 Brewer was shot thru heart; another thru head.
 Neither had firearms near them.
 Both were lying in ditch.
 Another, Olson, was dead in road, a short distance away.
 We took the 3 bodies to the cemetery.
 Left the bodies there.
 Then we came back toward Ste Mere Eglise and turned off to a small cemetery established by 319th on LZ where Connelly and others had landed.
 Gliders were everywhere and parachutes were flopping and blowing from trees and on ground over all of area.
 An Air Corps Engineer Unit was already working on a landing strip near the cemetery there.”

 For his service SGT Brewer was awarded 3 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, Presidential Unit Citation Badge, Victory Ribbon, Purple Heart and the European-African-Middle Eastern Theatre Ribbon.

 John Brewer was laid to rest in the Normandy American Cemetery.
+God Bless this hero.

 STL archive records & misc.